Home Bureaucracy IAS panel to fight dog bite in MP

 IAS panel to fight dog bite in MP

-In an interesting move, Madhya Pradesh government has appointed a committed of 15 members including seven senior IAS officers to control the stray dog menace across the state.
+In an interesting move, Madhya Pradesh government has appointed a committed of 15 members including seven senior officers to control the stray dog menace across the state.

-Other members of the include representatives from animal husbandry, animal welfare societies and non government organisation.
+Other members of the committee include representatives from animal husbandry, animal welfare societies and non government organisation.
 The panel will take actions to rein in the dog attacks and find a long term solution to this problem.

 The incidences of dog bites and menace of stray dogs are on rise in the state.
 So much so that dogs are not only biting people n residential colonies but also causing troubles in government offices also.

 In Bhopal alone, hospitals receive an average of 55 cases of dog bites daily.
 Dog bites have created havoc in the state.
 In some areas people fear going for walk in mornings and evenings.
-Dogs often attack old people, and women.
+Dogs often attack old people, children and women.

 “We have taken this decision after thoroughly examining our data.
 Our priority is to save lives, which is why we have formed this committee of officers,” Animal husbandry minister Lakhan Patel said.